Understanding Malaysian Business Visa Categories

 Challenge: Should he apply for multiple single-entry visas or pursue a different strategy?

 Solution: Rajesh's Malaysian client provided a comprehensive invitation letter outlining the 18-month engagement timeline.
-Based on this, he successfully obtained a Professional Visit Pass with multiple-entry privileges valid for 6 months.
-This approach required renewal three times throughout the project but offered flexibility for his intermittent travel schedule.
+Based on this, he successfully obtained a Professional Visit Pass with multiple-entry privileges valid for up to 12 months.
+This approach required renewal once during the project but offered flexibility for his intermittent travel schedule.
+The initial application processed in approximately 10 working days, allowing him to mobilize quickly for the first phase of work.

 Key Takeaway: For project-based engagements with multiple shorter trips, the multiple-entry Professional Visit Pass offers cost-effectiveness and flexibility compared to repeated single-entry applications.